-- A.1.1 The Results Management Authority or Testing Authority (as applicable) is responsible for ensuring that: - a) When the possible Failure to Comply comes to its attention, it notifies WADA, and instigates review of the possible Failure to Comply based on all relevant information and documentation; - b) The Athlete or other Person is informed of the possible Failure to Comply in writing and has the opportunity to respond in accordance with Article 5.3.2; - c) The review is conducted without unnecessary delay and the evaluation process is documented; and - d) If it decides not to move forward with the matter, its decision is notified in accordance with Article 5.4. - A.1.2 The DCO is responsible for providing a detailed written report of any possible Failure to Comply.
+- A.1.1 The Results Management Authority or Testing Authority (as applicable) is responsible for ensuring that: - a) When the possible Failure to Comply comes to its attention, it notifies WADA, and instigates review of the possible Failure to Comply based on all relevant information and documentation; - b) The Athlete or other Person is informed of the possible Failure to Comply in writing and has the opportunity to respond in accordance with Article 5.3.2 of the International Standard for Results Management; - c) The review is conducted without unnecessary delay and the evaluation process is documented; and - d) If it decides not to move forward with the matter, its decision is notified in accordance with Article 5.4 of the International Standard for Results Management. - A.1.2 The DCO is responsible for providing a detailed written report of any possible Failure to Comply.